wayfu-id/wayfu-dom/README.md

 // This will return a new DOM class object with 1 paragraph element that contains `Hello World!` text
 ```
 #### Call `.create()` from DOM object
 You can call `.create()` method as DOM prototype method from DOM created object too.
+This method only accept 1 parameter, that is `elemenOptions` object.

-If you do that, it will automatically `append` the new element into the previous DOM element, and it will return the new DOM object with new created element.
+If you call this method, it will automatically `append` the new element into the previous DOM element, and it will return the new DOM object with new created element.
 For example:
 ```js
 /** Let's find our container */
 let container = DOM.get("div.container");